razorcalhn/notekeeper_app/README.md

 # Notekeeper

-A simple Flutter application for keeping notes using flutter framework and dart.
+A simple Flutter application for keeping and organizing notes.

 ## Features
 - *UI*: Note cards with random color tints and date&time.